-- 1. A resume/cv

-- 2. A copy of your academic transcript

-- A short statement of your interest in intelligent design and its perceived relationship to your career plans and field of study

-- 4. A letter of recommendation from a professor who knows your work and is friendly toward ID, or a phone interview with the seminar director
+- 1. A resume/cv - 2.
+A copy of your academic transcript - A short statement of your interest in intelligent design and its perceived relationship to your career plans and field of study - 4.
+A letter of recommendation from a professor who knows your work and is friendly toward ID, or a phone interview with the seminar director >U.S. applicants: by Wednesday, March 4, 2020 >International (outside U.S.): by Tues., Feb.
+4, 2020 COST Those selected to attend the seminar will be able to do so free of charge.

-Apply online by Tuesday, April 4, 2017

-COST

-Those selected to attend the seminar will be able to do so free of charge.
 Students selected for these seminars will be provided with course materials, lodging, and most meals.
 Travel scholarships are available and will be awarded based upon need after acceptance into the program.